Overview

 Editmain.py, re-run the tests, and redeploy.
 Deploying with a new salt (e.g. --salt 0x02) gives you a fresh actor at a new address; to upgrade the code at an existing address, see cowboy upgrade-actor.

 A natural next step: schedule the counter to increment itself.
-Actors can register block-height timers — see the worked example in examples/21-pure-timer-scheduler/ and the Scheduler overview.
+Actors can register block-height timers with runtime.schedule_timer(...) and handle the later callback in an on_timer handler — see the Scheduler overview, or the timer example if you are working from a Cowboy source checkout.

 Next steps